Enter a search request and press enter. Press Esc or the X to close.

 In this session, your students will be presented with three objects representing the ways in which technology and culture were changing in Tennessee from 1860-1945.
 The artifact selection will include: a phonograph cylinder, wooden textile spool, and an ice hook.

-Costumed Interpretations: (Monday-Friday, 30 minutes, minimum of 20 students)
+Costumed Interpretations: (Mondays Only, 30 minutes, minimum of 20 students)

 Costumed interpretations give students the opportunity to interact with an educator dressed in a historic costume.
 Students will be presented with information about the figure’s life and the time period that they were living in.

 Costumed – Long Hunter - SSP.01, SSP.02, SSP.03, SSP.04, SSP.05, SSP.06, 3.11, 3.12, 3.20, 3.22, 3.29, 3.30, 3.31, 4.01, 5.28, 8.28, TN.05, TN.06, TN.11, TN.12, TN.16